frederic-perez/AmE-dictionary/data/dictionary.md

 __bathwater__ _Let's not throw out the baby with the bathwater._
 __baton__ _n_ :two::hammer:
 __battered__ _Her pride remains battered but intact._
-__battery__ _Cameron was charged with attempted murder, mayhem assault and battery on a person over 60._
+__battery__ :two::hammer: _Cameron was charged with attempted murder, mayhem assault and battery on a person over 60._ _Counts of a domestic battery by strangulation._
 __batting cage__ _The rookie suffered an injury while taking swings in the batting cage._
 __batty__
 __bauble__ _n_ :three::hammer: (baubles)